-Type number 6 Expansion (Wilson) cloud chamber radium source Description This source is part of an expansion (Wilson) cloud chamber it consists of a metal foil radium source shaped into a cylinder around the centre of a brass assembly that screw into the chamber.
+Type number 6 Expansion (Wilson) cloud chamber radium source Description This source is part of an expansion (Wilson) cloud chamber It consists of a metal foil radium source shaped into a cylinder around the centre of a brass assembly that screws into the chamber.
 Supplied by Philip Harris as part of an expansion cloud chamber apparatus.
 Typical dimensions Diameter 7 mm, height 8 mm (ex cluding threaded shaft).
 Use Observation of tracks produced by by ionisation due to alpha particles.
 Original activity Typically 37 kBq (1 μCi).
 Radionuclide and half-life Radium-226: 1600 years.
-Main radiations α,β,γ including emissions from t the decay chain.
+Main radiations $\alpha$ , $\beta$ , $\gamma$ including emissions from t the decay chain.
 Hazard External irradiation of the body, including possibly more sensitive organs such as the eyes.
 Internal irradiation of the body due to substances being inhaled, absorbed through the skin or through wounds, or swallowed.
-Risk assessment The residual risk is low with the control measures in place.
-Control measures Always follow the Standard Operating Procedures for the use of radioactive sources.
+Risk assessment The residual risk is low with the o control measures in place.
+Control measures Always follow the Standard Oper rating Procedures for the use of radioac tive sources.
 During use This source should be kept in its cloud chamber.
-It should not be touched.
-Inspection Annually and after use by students.
-Check the source (left in the cloud chamber) remotely for damage, eg with a small mirror or an inexpensive USB endoscope (snake scope).
-Leak test of source Annually or if damage is suspected.
-The outer surfaces should be tested.
+It should not be touched d.
+Inspection ats.
+Check the source (left in the cloud or an inexpensive USB endoscope (snal Leak test of source Annually or if damage is suspect ed.
+The outer surfaces should be tested d.
 Contamination check of container Due to the very small amounts of radon gas emitted from radium sources, the inside of the cloud chamber should be checked annually and decontaminated if necessary.
 This is also required if leakage is suspected.
 Storage and labelling It is usually best not to try to remove the source from this type of cloud chamber because the thread can be tight and removal may damage the source.
 Therefore the whole chamber should be labelled with a radioactive warning sign and stored in a labelled, locked cupboard, preferably near to the main store cabinet.
 It is normally best not to keep the whole cloud chamber in the steel store cabinet itself, because it would be difficult to clean if contaminated by other sources.
 It may also be too large to fit in the cabinet.
 Spill or drop Wear a lab coat and disposable gloves.
 If a cloud chamber source is dropped, check the area where it fell for contamination, and decontaminate it if necessary.
 See section 9.2.
 Availability These sources have not been available for many years.
 At the end of the useful service life, replace the expansion cloud chamber with a diffusion cloud chamber that uses a thoriated TIG rod as a source (CLEAPSS type 15).
-Standard School Holding urces should not exceed 1.2 MBq, and a g.
-If practicable, choose sources no grea
+Standard School Holding urces should not exceed 1.2 MBq, and and Information of the state of t